How Can Being Overweight Cause Depression, And Vice Versa?

 Depressive eating is just what it sounds like, eating because you are depressed.
 Eating to gain emotional relief, and not because one is hungry, causes overeating and weight gain because there is never a feeling of satisfaction.
 Some signs of depressive eating include:

-• Binge-eating large amounts of food;
+• Eating large amounts of food;

 • Finding it difficult to stop eating;